simon01239/ada/index.md

 In all considered countrys right-wing politicians talk more negativly about immigration than the polticians in government positions in the same country.

 Also the heads of government seem to be closer on the considered topics.
-This effect can also be seen in the distributions, e.g. on israeli_palestinian or terrorism.
+This effect can also be seen in the distributions, e.g. on israeli-palestinian or terrorism.
 But we still would not draw any definit conclusions.

 Le Pen & Petry are closer to Russia than Macron and Merkel: